 Find out what our graduates go on to do

 Graduates from our courses are in demand by a wide range of employers.
-This includes public health, exercise medicine and rehabilitation, sports management, sports coaching and development.
+This includes sport science support, public health, exercise medicine and rehabilitation, sports management, sports coaching and development.

 Graduates from our sport, exercise and health courses have gone on to work for: